PCCW LIMITED 電訊盈科有限公司

 Unlike cellphone networks, TV stations don't have to bid for their radio spectrum, and can squat on it with only cursory reviews.
 The Chief Executive of HK decides who should be allowed to broadcast.
 Let the market decide instead.

-Chung Nam Securities & responsible officers reprimanded and fined re PCCW trades
+Chung Nam Securities & responsible officers fined HK$1.3m re PCCW trades

 SFC, 26-Aug-2010